Spring Framework is a popular, open source, enterprise-level framework for creating standalone, production-grade applications that run on the JVM.

 - Tag the image with our username in Docker Hub:

-. - Now, if you type
+docker tag spring-boot-demo udogan/spring-boot-demo. - Now, if you type

-you’ll see something like below:REPOSITORY TAG IMAGE ID CREATED SIZE spring-boot-demo latest de106b49f97d 7 minutes ago 457MB udogan/spring-boot-demo latest de106b49f97d 7 minutes ago 457MB
+docker imagesyou’ll see something like below:REPOSITORY TAG IMAGE ID CREATED SIZE spring-boot-demo latest de106b49f97d 7 minutes ago 457MB udogan/spring-boot-demo latest de106b49f97d 7 minutes ago 457MB - Now push the image to Docker Hub:

-. - If you check the Docker Hub repository, you can see the image is pushed to remote successfully.
+docker push udogan/spring-boot-demo. - If you check the Docker Hub repository, you can see the image is pushed to remote successfully.

 Pull Image from Docker Hub and Run Link to heading